abhiamishra/google-ai-hack/content/_index.md

       label: Check it out
       link: /contact

-  - title: "Step 2: Answer Checklist Questionaire"
+  - title: "Step 2: Answer Checklist Questionnaire"
     content: "Your answers to these questions will be used to filter down all the miscellaneous content that does not apply so that anything in your personal immigration checklist is the most efficient and minimal possible."
     images:
       - "/images/checklist.png"